SerovAlexander/Test_FS_SerovAE/README.md

 - Other frameworks:
   - Alamofire for HTTP Networking,
   - SnapKit for work with autolayout,
-  -Kingfisher for work with images.
+  - Kingfisher for work with images.